MelonKony/millmint/content/utopia/vekllei/society/government.md

 ##### Standards Press of Vekllei

-Publishing House organised vertically in the SSD to prepare and publish materials including technical manuals, standard compilation books, and industrial bulletins.
+The *Standards Press* is a publishing house organised vertically in the SSD to prepare and publish materials including technical manuals, standard compilation books, and industrial bulletins.

 ##### Industrial Standards of Vekllei

 The *Industrial Standards of Vekllei* (INSTA) regulates industrial regulatory and safety standards of industrial and manufacturing work.
-It also advises industry groups on product certification, and acts as a Commonwealth prosecutor in criminal breaches or oversight of industrial standards.
-Insta is divided into sixteen technical committees that oversee particular industries.
+It also advises industry groups on product certification, and acts as a Commonwealth prosecutor in criminal breaches of industrial standards.
+INSTA is divided into sixteen technical committees that oversee particular industries.
+INSTA prosecutes cases of severe negligence or breach of Commonwealth standards, and advises domestic prosecution towards the [Accreditation Inspectorate](/utopia/vekllei/society/government/#inspectorate-vekllei).

 ##### Commercial Standards of Vekllei

-The *Commercial Standards of Vekllei* (COMSTA) regulates standards of small and medium-sized commercial businesses that are otherwise unaffiliated with bureaus proper.
+The *Commercial Standards of Vekllei* (COMSTA) regulates Commonwealth standards of small and medium-sized commercial businesses that are otherwise unaffiliated with bureaus proper.
 It also advises [GOSED](/utopia/vekllei/society/government/#standards-vekllei) on changes to its technical, safety and design committees.
+It also routinely interfaces with the [ADCA](/utopia/vekllei/society/government/#vekllei-commons-audit-committee) for internal standards compliance.

-Since private commerce in Vekllei exists outside of the bureau framework, the license of COMSTA are broader and flexible, and regularly relies upon contracted industry contacts to fill places on its less defined technical committees.
+Since private commerce in Vekllei exists outside of the bureau framework, the license of COMSTA is broader and flexible, and regularly relies upon contracted industry contacts to fill places on its less defined technical committees.
 {{</outline>}}

 {{<outline>}}
 #### State Assets Directorate

-The *State Assets Directorate* (SAD) manages state-owned companies across the Commonwealth, particularly those with considerable international trade.
-These include several major industrial companies in Vekllei, like General Reactor S.A.
+The *State Assets Directorate* manages state-owned companies across the Commonwealth, particularly those with considerable international trade.
+These include several major industrial companies in Vekllei, like General Reactor S.A. and International Rocketry S.A.
 {{</outline>}}

 {{<outline>}}
 #### Statistics Directorate

-The *Statistics Directorate* (STD, also Statistics Vekllei) collects and publishes statistics concerning the economy, country and people of Vekllei.
+The *Statistics Directorate* (also Statistics Vekllei) collects and publishes statistics concerning the people, economy and geography of Vekllei.
 Along with other COSMOCOM directorates, the Statistics Directorate organises research into trends of Vekllei demography and geography.
-The STD also coordinates the Vekllei Census.
+The Statistics Directorate also coordinates the Vekllei Census.
+Statistics Vekllei also provides broad data collection and publishing services for other Interior and Commonwealth ministries and secretariats.

 ##### Statistics Press of Vekllei

+The *Statistics Press* is a publishing house responsible for preparing materials relevant to the work of the Statistics Directorate, including printed editions of the Vekllei Census and ministerial reports used in the Commonwealth and Interior Parliaments.
+It also publishes books commercially for the public.
 {{</outline>}}

 {{<outline>}}
 #### Vekllei Electoral Commission

-The *Vekllei Electoral Commission* conducts elections, by-elections and referendums in Vekllei.
+The *Vekllei Electoral Commission* (VEC) conducts elections, by-elections and referendums in Vekllei.
 It also maintains the Vekllei Electoral Roll, and designs electorates, apportionments and redistributions in the Home Islands.

+The Electoral Commission also negotiates the registration of political candidates and their funding through the Public Visibility Scheme, in collaboration with the COSMOCOM head office.
+In addition, the Commission provides electoral supervisory services to other Commonwealth member-states and, occasionally, monitors foreign elections as an independent auditor as part of the Interior Government's overseas political commitments.
 {{</outline>}}
 {{</section>}}